 Daniella Levine Cava was elected in 2014 to serve as the Miami-Dade County Commissioner representing District 8, which includes Palmetto Bay, Cutler Bay, Homestead, and unincorporated areas of South Dade including Redland, Falls, Princeton, Naranja, Leisure City and parts of West Kendall.

-In the aftermath of Hurricane Andrew, Commissioner Cava was recruited to create a new intake system for child abuse cases with the Department for Children and Families (DCF).
-Her efforts were concentrated on the neighborhoods of County Commission District 8 where she helped restore the lives and homes of those devastated by the storm.
-Due to her success with this special assignment, she was promoted to Manager for Foster Care, Adoptions and Child Welfare Legal Services.
+In the aftermath of Hurricane Andrew, Commissioner Daniella was recruited to create a new intake system for child abuse cases with the Department for Children and Families (DCF).
+Her efforts were concentrated on the neighborhoods of District 8 where she helped restore the lives and homes of those devastated by the storm.

 She has served on the Florida Bar Committee on Legal Needs of Children; the boards of League of Women Voters, Orange Bowl Foundation, North Dade Medical Foundation and the South Florida Health Information Initiative, and several national boards.
 She’s won awards from the Commission on Ethics, Red Cross, American Society for Public Administration, ACLU, FIU, National Council of Jewish Women, League of Women Voters, People for the American Way and American Association of University Women, among others.
 She graduated from Leadership Florida and was selected as one of 11 “leadership fellows” by the International Women’s Forum in 1999.

-Born in New York City, and raised across North and South America, her family stressed giving back and working to create equal opportunity.
-Commissioner LEVINE Cava received her bachelor’s degree in psychology with honors from Yale University and graduate degrees in law and social work from Columbia University.
+Born in New York and raised partly in Latin America, Commissioner Daniella received her bachelor’s degree in psychology with honors from Yale University and graduate degrees in law and social work from Columbia University.
 She came to South Florida in 1980 to join her husband, Dr. Robert Cava, a Miami native, who returned home to join his father in medical practice.

 Daniella Levine Cava